-“Almost every client perceives it as a bonus and will be willing to concede it adds to the apartment’s value,” Garlin says.
+“Almost every [buyer] perceives it as a bonus and will be willing to concede it adds to the apartment’s value,” Garlin says.
 “They may not have been seeking this, but almost all will feel it adds to the overall perception of the apartment having more panache.”

-As to how much it can add to the price, Garlin feels that that can only be determined on a case by case basis.
+As to how much it can add to the price, Garlin feels that that can only be determined on a case-by-case basis.
 “If the building is swank and newly converted you can push it a bit.
 But if you outstrip your non-keyed competition by too much your listing may sit longer than desired,” he says.

-Dilek adds that celebrities, high net worth individuals, and people with security concerns are the most interested in this type of amenity.
+Celebrities, high-net-worth individuals, and people with security concerns are the most interested in this type of amenity.

-Check out these apartments with elevators that open into them:
+So if you're interested, check out these apartments with elevators that open into them:

 You Might Also Like